shredthaGNAR/stars/README.md

 * [JamesQuintero/Sports-Odds-Algorithms](https://github.com/JamesQuintero/Sports-Odds-Algorithms): System that calculates and uses algorithms to predict the outcome of NBA, NHL, and MLB sports games.
 * [SoslyLW/SportsOdds](https://github.com/SoslyLW/SportsOdds): A Pythagorean win expectation-based Monte Carlo simulator to determine the odds of NHL teams making the playoffs.
 * [w0lfschild/spotifyPlus](https://github.com/w0lfschild/spotifyPlus): 🎵 MacForge plugin to enhance the Spotify Desktop player on macOS
+* [SpotX-Official/SpotX](https://github.com/SpotX-Official/SpotX): SpotX patcher used for patching the desktop version of Spotify
 * [Nuzair46/SpotX-Mac](https://github.com/Nuzair46/SpotX-Mac): Spotify Ad blocker based on SpotX for MacOS
 * [ziacto/spynet-camera](https://github.com/ziacto/spynet-camera): Allows to use your mobile device as an IP camera
 * [GoogleChromeLabs/squoosh](https://github.com/GoogleChromeLabs/squoosh): Make images smaller using best-in-class codecs, right in the browser.